BrianHenryIE/bh-wc-checkout-rate-limiter/README.md

 * Logs
 * Settings link on plugins.php
-* Settings link as admin notice for one week after activation (if not configured)
+* Settings link as admin notice until configured (or one week)

 ## Notes

-The correct way to address this problem for most people is with a captcha.
+The correct way to address this problem for most people is with a [captcha](https://woocommerce.com/products/recaptcha-for-woocommerce/).
 We were not using captcha because when we enabled a captcha, customers could not checkout.
-Ultimately, this was a problem with [WooCommerce Anti-Fraud](https://woocommerce.com/products/woocommerce-anti-fraud/), a plugin with a litany of issues.
+Ultimately, this was a problem with [WooCommerce Anti-Fraud](https://woocommerce.com/products/woocommerce-anti-fraud/), a plugin with a [litany](https://twitter.com/BrianHenryIE/status/1330300510331613185) of [issues](https://github.com/woocommerce/woocommerce-admin/issues/5631#issuecomment-742113407).

-Additionally, if you use Cloudflare, the logical thing would be to use [Cloudflare's rate limiting](https://www.cloudflare.com/rate-limiting/):
+Additionally, if you use Cloudflare, the logical thing seems to be to use [Cloudflare's rate limiting](https://www.cloudflare.com/rate-limiting/), but:

 ![Cloudflare Rate Limiting Rule](./assets/cloudflare.png "Cloudflare Query strings are not allowed message")

+[Cloudflare's rate limiting](https://www.youtube.com/watch?v=monBTXwtzi8) could still be used on `/checkout/`.
+In the case I encountered, this would have helped because the bot was reloading `/checkout/` each time, but I think a better designed bot could submit the AJAX checkout repeatedly without reloading the whole page.

-Where [Cloudflare's rate limiting](https://www.youtube.com/watch?v=monBTXwtzi8) should be used – I wish there were a tool to take recent Apache access logs and determine a 75% percentile customer access/minute, then rate limit everyone else. (where '75' can be learned).
+For whole-site rate-limiting, I wish there were a tool to take recent Apache access logs and determine a 75% percentile customer access/minute, then rate limit everyone else. (where '75' can be learned).

 ### Transients / Cache